Fornication: Hinduism

 Hindu texts present a range of views on sex.
 The hymn 4.5.5 of the Rigveda (ऋग्वेद) calls fornication pāpa (पाप, lit. 'evil' or 'sin').
 According to the Indologist Wendy Doniger, the Vedic texts, including the Rigveda, the Atharvaveda (अथर्ववेद) and the Upanishads (उपनिषद्), also acknowledge the existence of male lovers and female lovers as a basic fact of human life, followed by the recommendation that one should avoid such extra marital sex during certain ritual occasions (yajna; यज्ञ).
-A number of simile in the Rigveda, states Doniger, a woman's emotional eagerness to meet her lover is described, and one hymn prays to the gods that they protect the embryo of a pregnant wife as she sleeps with her husband and other lovers.
+A number of similes in the Rigveda, states Doniger, describe a woman's emotional eagerness to meet her lover, and one hymn prays to the gods that they protect the embryo of a pregnant wife as she sleeps with her husband and other lovers.

 Mandagadde Rama Jois translates verse 4.134 of Manusmriti as declaring fornication and adultery to be a heinous offense, and prescribes severe punishments.
-The verse 8.362 of Manusmriti exempts the rules on adultery for women who earn their own livelihood or are wives of traveling performances, where the woman enters into sexual liaisons on her own volition or with the encouragement of the husband.
+Verse 8.362 of Manusmriti exempts the rules on adultery for women who earn their own livelihood or are wives of traveling performances, where the woman enters into sexual liaisons on her own volition or with the encouragement of the husband.
 The Manusmriti (मनुस्मृति), states Doniger, offers two views on adultery.
 It recommends a new married couple to remain sexually faithful to each other for life.
 It also accepts that adulterous relationships happen, children are born from such relationships and then proceeds to reason that the child belongs to the legal husband of the pregnant woman, and not to the biological father.
 Other dharmasastra texts describe adultery as a punishable crime but differ significantly in the details.
 For example, adultery is not a punishable offence if "the woman's husband has abandoned her because she is wicked, or he is eunuch, or of a man who does not care, provided the wife initiates it of her own volition", states Indologist Richard Lariviere.
+According to Naradasmriti, adultery is not a punishable offence if a married man engages in intercourse with a woman who does not belong to another man and is not a Brahmin, provided the woman is not of higher caste than the man.
+The verse 5.154 of Manusmirti says women must worship their husband as a god and be completely faithful even if he commits adultery.